Work4ce/GameOn/README.md

 ---
  <h2 align='left'>SETUP YOUR ENVIRONMENT</h2>

 ---

+ <h2 align='left'>GOOGLE OAUTH</h2>

+- Go to google api console website

+- create and name project and give it a name then click create

+- go to the project and name your app

+- create the OAuth client ID and secret in credentials section of your project

+- in Application, choose type: web application. fill in the Authorized JavaScript origins as follows: in authorized javascript origins: http://localhost:3000 in authorized redirect URIs: http://localhost:3000/auth/google/callback

+- when you receive client ID and client secret, place these values in your .env file

+---
 The current project is configured for use with MongoDB Cloud.
 You will need to update the DB server files (DB URI) for your specific configuration.